CoinFabrik/web3-grant/curated-list-of-vulnerabilities/README.md

 This case is relevant and introduced repeteadly by the developer untrained in web3 environments.

-### 7 - DoS Unexpected revert
+### 7 - DoS Unexpected Revert
 Another type of Denial of Service attack is called unexpected revert.
 It occurs by preventing transactions by other users from being successfully executed forcing the blockchain state to revert to its original state.

-We classified this type of vulnerability under the ID dos-unexpected-revert.
+We classified this type of vulnerability under the ID _dos-unexpected-revert_.
-It is categorized as a vulnerability of DoS type, with and High severity.
+It is put in the _Denial of Service_ category with and Medium Severity.

 In this particular example, a Denial of Service through unexpected revert is accomplished by exploiting a smart contract that does not manage storage size